1. Indexes to the National Register of Archives

 See our catalogue for further information especially under the department code ADM.
 There are information leaflets describing sources relevant to the history of the Royal Navy and for researching service personnel.
 You can search or browse these from the guided search button.

-National Maritime Museum, Manuscripts Section, Greenwich, London SE10 9NF
+National Maritime Museum: The Caird Library.
+Manuscripts Section, Greenwich, London SE10 9NF

 Official records including papers of Board of Admiralty, Navy Board, Royal Dockyards and related bodies 17th-19th centuries.
 Personal papers of serving officers including Admirals Beatty, Hawke, Hood and Nelson.
 Several large collections of naval MSS comprising letters, papers, journals, logs and order books.
 Some papers of the Royal Naval Air Service and business records of shipbuilding firms including Vickers-Armstrongs Ltd. See RJB Knight Guide to the Manuscripts in the National Maritime Museum, vol i; The Personal Collections (1977), vol ii: Public Records, Business Records and Artificial Collections (1980).